Ethical02052002Rupal/Portfolio/README.md

 # Portfolio
-A shocase of my projects and skills
+A showcase of my projects and skills